 Dr Nick Towle, Clinical Medical Education Advisor and Sustainability Officer, is supported by a team of administrative and academic staff in researching and implementing a range of sustainability endeavours.

 Sustainability considerations extend into some of our procurement practices, including for example, purchase of carbon neutral copying paper.

-In another initiative, Associate Professor Peter Arvier and Mrs Renee Harvey have established and provide ongoing support for a regular ride/walk to work activity.
-Staff and students who cycle or walk to work are provided with a breakfast at the RCS.
-This provides a dual showcase for promoting healthy and sustainable living.
-To enable this to happen all staff have accepted the transformation of one undercover car parking area to become a bike parking area for multiple bikes.
+Dr Nick Towle also provides ongoing support for a regular ride/walk to work activity where staff and students who cycle or walk to work are provided with a breakfast at the RCS.
+This provides a showcase for the promotion of healthy and sustainable living.